 Skip to Content

 See how easy it is to make an Adult Tutu.
-You can wear it to a party, as part of a Halloween costume, or to show off your love of Pokémon with a Pokemon Ball Costume.
-The options are endless when you consider sizes, length, colors, and events to wear it to.
+You can wear it to a party, as part of a Halloween costume, as a running costume, or to show off your rainbow pride.
+The options are endless when you consider sizes, lengths, colors, and events to wear it to.

 DIY Adult Tutu

 I am a Halloween DIY costume person.
-I love to come up with simple costumes so that I can avoid buying a costume.
-Over the years I have made cows, a ghillie suit, several couples costumes, and many costumes for my children.
+I love to come up with simple costumes to avoid buying a costume.
+Over the years, I have made cows, a ghillie suit, several couples costumes, and many costumes for my children.

-I let the children pick their costumes.
-As they have gotten older, they make their own costumes, but I assist with the supplies.
+I let the kids pick their costumes.
+They make their own costumes as they age, but I assist with the supplies.
 Check out more DIY Halloween Costume Ideas.

 This Tulle Tutu has come in handy and has been used in several costumes over the years.
-We have since made a black one, which has proven to be more versatile.
-My daughter used it as a ballet tutu for a performance.
+We have since made several, including the Adult Rainbow Tutu shown.

 Making a no-sew tutu for adults is fairly easy.
 The directions can be adjusted to make a plus-sized tutu or one for children.